UKRN-Open-Research/t3-esrc/_episodes/wbt-intro.md

 ---
-title: Workshop Builder Tool Introduction # title of the episode
+title: Workshop Builder Tool Taster # title of the episode
-teaching: 15 # time required to teach (minutes)
+teaching: 5 # time required to teach (minutes)
-exercises: 30 # time required for participants to do the activities (minutes)
+exercises: # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page
 summary: An introduction to the Workshop Builder Tool and the Open Research Resource Browser, including a short exercise where you'll set up your own workshop website.